etsibert/GetCleanData_Week4Project/CodeBook.md

 The Tidy data set contains 180 observations across 81 features listed below:

 * subjectid: integer, ranges from 1 to 30, it represents the Subject ID participating in the Wearable Study
-* activityname: character, represents the various activities performed by the subjects.
+* activityname: string, represents the various activities performed by the subjects.
 The activityname values include:
   * WALKING
   * WALKING UPSTAIRS
   * WALKING DOWNSTAIRS